h0lg/FOMOcal/README.md

 An optional [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression) in .NET flavor that matches the part of the extracted text you're interested in.

 > [regex101](https://regex101.com/) is great to debug your RegEx, learn and find existing patterns.
-If you can't be bothered or are struggling - ask a chat bot for help, they're pretty good at this.
+If you can't be bothered or are struggling, ask a chat bot for help - they're pretty good at this.

 ### ♻ Converting extracted text
 Event details may be of a data type other than text.